jumezurike/AfaPrincipleSixteen/README.md

 Meaning does not always come out of the first cast: However, you can clearly see the direction when you examine the loop carefully.

 The meaning of the casted string:
-                                      " One will become progressive in the land: Wherein, the support of powerful ones will suffice.
-However the so called powerful men will also becme a stinging pain or obstacle."
+                                      " One will become progressive in the land: Wherein, the support of powerful men will suffice.
+However the so called powerful ones will also become the stinging pain or obstacle."